adarshmohanks/projects/README.md

 # Projects
-Here are some front-end projects I have worked on.
+Here are some front end mini projects I have worked on.